-The Master of Science in Criminal Justice is designed to provide advanced preparation for persons in the public service who are interested in professional careers in the criminal justice system.
+The Master of Science in Criminal Justice is designed to provide advanced preparation for persons who are interested in professional careers in the criminal justice system.

-The program of study consists of a common core of six courses and 20 hours of study to constitute an area of concentration.
+The program of study consists of a common core of four courses and 10 hours of study to constitute an area of concentration with the remaining 20 hours of electives dependent upon consultation with the student's faculty advisor.
 In some instances, an internship may be required in addition to the 50 hours of coursework.

-All candidates for the MSCJ degree must demonstrate competence through one of the following means:
+All candidates for the MCJ degree must demonstrate competence through one of the following means:

-- A. Written Comprehensive Examination to include: - (1) Organization theory and administrative behavior - (2) Criminal Justice: Structure and process - (3) Area of concentration within Criminal Justice - B. Presentation of a Graduate Paper - Each student is required to prepare a graduate paper on an appropriate subject approved by his faculty advisor. - (2) Each student is required to make a formal presentation of this paper before an examining board of three faculty members.
+- A. Written Comprehensive Examination to include: - (1) Organization theory and administrative behavior. - (2) Criminal Justice: Structure and process. - (3) Area of concentration within Criminal Justice. - B. Presentation of a Graduate Paper - (1) Each student is required to prepare a graduate paper on an appropriate subject approved by his faculty advisor. - (2) Each student is required to make a formal presentation of this paper before an examining board of three faculty members.
 The board also questions the candidate at its discretion following the presentation.